ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-10-29-chartrecorder-computer-vision-for-gas-flow-charts.md

             So, we have trace points classified by trace.
 We also know what template was used.
 This allows us to convert the image coordinates (in pixels) of every point to time and value (in hours and appropriate units: kPa, ℃, etc.).
 As a result, we get a set of points.
 If we arrange them in order by time, we have our task solved, right?

-            No… Because now we have tons of points that tell us nothing about the pen’s movement.
-Let’s look at pixels in time-value plane and a corresponding chart fragment:
+            No… Because now we have tons of points that tell us nothing about the pen's movement.
+Let's look at pixels in time-value plane and a corresponding chart fragment:
             [![](https://issart.com/blog/wp-content/uploads/2018/10/21_tracepts.png)](https://issart.com/blog/wp-content/uploads/2018/10/21_tracepts.png)

             It is easy to tell how the pen moved on the left and right ends of this excerpt, because we clearly see the line.
 But what about the middle part?
 How did the pen travel here?